Quantum deformation of cubic string field theory: Quantum deformed string vertices

-Now, we can consider case of three interacting strings.
-The q-deformed three-string vertex, which is associated with the three-string overlap can be computed in a very similar way to the \textit{q}-deformed two-string vertex.
-The general formula for the three-string vertex are already been obtained in \cite{hh,mm}, here we are generalizing it to the \textit{q}-deformed version of those interactions.
-Thus, repeating the calculations used to obtain such string-vertices, for \textit{q}-deformed string vertices, we obtain
+Now, we can consider the case of three interacting strings.
+The \textit{q}-deformed three-string vertex, which is associated with the three-string overlap, can be computed in a very similar way to the \textit{q}-deformed two-string vertex.
+The general formula for the three-string vertex has already been obtained in \cite{hh}, here we are generalizing it to the \textit{q}-deformed version of those interactions.
+Thus, repeating the calculations used to obtain such string vertices, for \textit{q}-deformed string vertices, we have

 where $\kappa =\mathcal{N} =K^3 ={3^{9/2}}/2^6$, and \textit{q}-exponential function is given by